 · Healthy communication skills.

-I use the Gottman Method as the basis for couples therapy, including research-based interventions and the Sound Relationship House Theory.
+I primarily use the Gottman Method as the basis for couples therapy, including research-based interventions and the Sound Relationship House Theory.
 This method also includes assessments to determine which areas of your relationship need strengthening.

 Issues that may be addressed in couples therapy include: